benoitjrdn/CISV-Best-of-Activities/README.md

 ### Acknowledgments

-This project couldn't have been done without the great people I met through CISV.
+This project couldn't have been done without the great people I met through CISV.<br>

-Thank you to the Leaders, Staffs, and JCs that I have met throughout my different camps, and from whom I learnt a lot.
+Thank you to the Leaders, Staffs, and JCs that I have met throughout my different camps, and from whom I learnt a lot.<br>

-Thank you to the Leaders, Staffs, JCs, and participants of the Summer Village in South Korea in 2014 for inspiring me all these years.
+Thank you to the Leaders, Staffs, JCs, and participants of the Summer Village in South Korea in 2014 for inspiring me all these years.<br>

-Thank you to the volunteers in CISV France who helped me before, during, and after my camps.
+Thank you to the volunteers in CISV France who helped me before, during, and after my camps.<br>

-Thank you to everyone who shared an activity, and to those who unknowingly contributed to this project by creating activities in 1993.
+Thank you to everyone who shared an activity, and to those who unknowingly contributed to this project by creating activities in 1993.<br>

-Thank you for reading this, which I see as a sign of your mindfulness in creating the best activities you can.
+Thank you for reading this, which I see as a sign of your mindfulness in creating the best activities you can. <br>
 A special thanks goes to Isabella Castro from CISV Ecuador for offering her help and pushing me to actually publish this.